rocm-arch/python-torchvision-rocm/README.md

 Currently, users with a gfx1103 should set `export HSA_OVERRIDE_GFX_VERSION=11.0.0` before building the package.

-To build for a specific architecture only, `export PYTORCH_ROCM_ARCH=gfx01234` before starting the build.
+To build only for a specific architecture, `export PYTORCH_ROCM_ARCH=gfx01234` before starting the build.
+GPU_TARGETS, AMDGPU_TARGETS will be used in addition to PYTORCH_ROCM_ARCH, the later overriding the ealier if more than one is set.

 ### Unsupported GPU-Architectures